Air Fryer Polska Kielbasa Recipe (Fast, Flavorful & Foolproof)

 Honey Mustard Glaze

-A balanced combination of honey, Dijon mustard and a splash of apple cider vinegar creates a glossy tangy coating.
-Toss the cooked kielbasa in the glaze during the last 2-3 minutes of air frying for beautiful caramelization and a lightly sweet finish.
+A mix of honey, Dijon mustard, and a splash of apple cider vinegar creates a glossy, tangy coating.

 Maple-Bourbon Glaze